 A CIP establishes a schedule and funding for each capital improvement project according to its priority, merit and need.
 Additionally, the CIP is to document planned District projects to help integrate District work with the larger community by aligning District planning with other local agency planning efforts.

-All newly proposed projects are evaluated according to predetermined and weighted criteria by a Project Evaluation Committee:
+All newly proposed projects are evaluated according to predetermined and weighted criteria by a Project Evaluation Committee.
+These criteria are: